RyanBoomer30/GenerativeJournal/README.md

 # BUHack2022
 Track: Revamping the Old

-additional tracks:  Sargent College Hack, Friends for Drew 1.
+- Additional tracks:  Sargent College Hack, Friends for Drew 1.

 A new way to visualize journal entries